Zsailer/python-for-scientists/docs/index.rst

 =====================

+    *"For many scientists, the open-source nature of Python is intimidating.
+They would like to use something like Jupyter notebooks, but they don't know where to begin.
+Proprietary software like Matlab and Mathematica comes prepackaged and ready out-of-the-box.
+We wanted to provide a quick guide to getting started in Python."*

+    - Zach Sailer

 If you're visiting this page, you're probably a scientist who is trying to install Python.
 You're probably new to Python.
 Perhaps your collaborators sent you a Jupyter notebook (whatever that is).
 Or you're looking for a free, open-source alternative to Matlab/Mathematica.

 This guide describes a path-of-least-resistance to setting up Python for science.
 This means installing Python, Jupyter notebooks, and key scientific libraries.